espumita/My-possible-new-friend-ES6-Kata/README.md

   * My friends have friends.
   * Everybody can be friend of each other.

- **Goal**: I want to know who is going to be my more possible next friend.
+ **Goal**: I want to know who is going to be my more possible new friend.

- > **Possible next friend**: is the friend who my friends have more in common.
+ > **More Possible new friend**: is the friend who my friends have more in common.